 How We Tested

 We tested e-bikes across the continental U.S., from the laid-back city of Berkeley all the way to Brooklyn and everywhere in between.
 We rode commuter-style bikes down city streets, ripped single-track on gravel and MTB-style e-bikes and cruised the coast on laid-back cruisers.
 Despite the variety in types of bikes we rode, our team of testers kept a few core specs in mind as they tested each bike: weight, range, watt-hours (aka power) and class.
 Each bike was ridden with the end-user in mind and tested in the environment it was built for.
-And now, without further ado, here are some of the best e-bikes you can swing a leg over.

 - Class: 3